Fantastic Things to Do in Sifnos, Greece

 More than where to eat, you should be focusing on what to eat in Sifnos!!
 Home to delicious cuisine, the island is heaven for foodies!
 Sifnos has a long culinary tradition that’s famous all over Greece.

-Today, the island continues the great chef’s legacy by keeping food standards at the highest level, experimenting with new tastes but keeping the core of local gastronomy, an essential key to preserving the island’s century-old, recipes.
+Today, the island continues the great chef’s legacy by keeping food standards at the highest level, experimenting with new tastes but keeping the core of local gastronomy, an essential key to preserving the island’s century-old recipes.

 WHAT TO EAT IN SIFNOS - REVITHADA SOUP

-Revithada (courtesy It’s all Trip to Me)
+Revithada (courtesy It’s All Trip to Me)

-The island’s signature dish is revithada or chickpea stew.
+The island’s signature dish is revithada, or chickpea stew.
 Slow-cooked to perfection in a clay pot for an entire night in a wood oven, long hours under slow fire ensure that chickpeas will be incredibly tender and flavorful.

 Revithokeftedes or fried chickpea balls are also famous on Sifnos.
-They are usually served as a meze dish or starter but they can definitely be enjoyed as a main alongside some salad.
+They are usually served as a meze dish or starter, but they can definitely be enjoyed as a main alongside some salad.

 Also popular among locals is mastelo, the island’s typical meat-based dish made of lamb or goat’s meat, washed in red wine, and doused in dill.
-It’s then slow-cooked inside a clay pot also called mastelo or tsikalia
+It’s then slow-cooked inside a clay pot called mastelo or tsikalia

 things to do in Sifnos

-The three main types of cheese produced in Sifnos are chloromanouragilomeni manoura and xinomizithra.
+The three main types of cheese produced in Sifnos are chloromanouragilomeni manoura, and xinomizithra.
 Depending on the producer, local cheese can be spread-like or firm.

-Where to Go in Sifnos for these Dishes
+Where to Go in Sifnos for These Dishes

 Sifnos at Night